- The top IP intercom system is the ButterflyMX video intercom.

-First, we’ll answer some commonly asked questions about IP intercoms.
-Then we’ll help you decide if an IP intercom is the right fit for your needs.
+First, we’ll review the top IP intercom systems.
+Next, we’ll answer some commonly asked questions about IP intercoms.
+Finally, we’ll help you decide if an IP intercom is the right fit for your access control needs.

 This post covers: